AlphaHydrae/deploy/README.md

 Old releases that will be kept will be shown in green.

-The current release being deployed is also indicated in green (as it counts in the `keep` number).
+During deployment, the current release being deployed is also indicated in green (as it counts in the `keep` number).

 If there are any releases to delete, **deploy** will ask for confirmation.